Florida Housing Market and Buying Timing

 - Miami, FL: High demand, especially from out-of-state buyers.

-- Tampa, FL: Limited supply with continued appreciation.
+- Tampa, FL: Limited supply with recent price growth trends.

 - Naples, FL: A luxury market with tight inventory and strong demand.